 About Me

-Hi there, I'm David Song.
+Howdy, I'm David Song.
 Allow me to welcome you to my portfolio.

 I also interned with USA Today's Golfweek from September to November 2020.
 This internship was an invaluable opportunity for me to practice my writing and copy-editing skills.
 Moreover, it allowed me to prove that I can adapt quickly to a new beat (golf) which I had zero prior knowledge of.